marcosotb/dbsd-dec-2022/README.md

 * Scripts to convert to and from Stable Diffusion Original (ckpt/safetensors) and Diffusers are also downloaded.
 * File train_dreambooth.py will be modified upon download to remove references to `keep_fp32_wrapper=True` when function `accelerator.unwrap_model()` is used since it is not available in Accelerate 0.12.0

-## Cell 3.
+## Cell 2.
 Token Word, Class Word & Class Prompt
-* Enter Token and Class words.
+#### Token Word.
-* Token word can be anything but ideally it should be short.
-Avoid common nouns and names since they are very likely to have a strong prior already in the model you are training on.
+* Can be anything but ideally it should be short.
+* Avoid common nouns and names since they are very likely to have a strong associations already in the model you are training on.
-* Example tokens: `skff, rune, nlwx...`
-* In my experience, if likeness of trained subject isn't quite right, using a different token might improve things.
-Some people use the same token for all their trained subjects.
-Some don't.
-You can experiment and see what works best for you.
-* Example class words : `person, man, woman, dog, cat, car`
+* Examples : `skf, lun, whoo, olis...`
+#### Class Word.
 * Class word should represent the broad concept you are trying to train
+* Examples: `person, man, woman, dog, cat, car`
+* Token and Class word are used together to represent your subject being trained. \
+* Example: `photo of [zwf] [person] sitting in a cafe.` \
+#### Class Prompt
-* Class Prompt is used for generating class images used for regularization.
-These will be generated from the base model that you are training on.
-This can be the same as Class Word or more descriptive such as, `photo of a person`.
-If you are providing your own set of class images, then this prompt will be ignored.
+* Used for generating class images used for regularization.
+* Generated from the base model that you are training on.
+* Can be the same as Class Word or more descriptive such as, `photo of a person`.
+* If you are providing your own set of class images, then this prompt will be ignored.
 * If empty, defaults will be used.